 The Stockholm Convention has the explicit objective of eliminating certain POPs.
 Within the EU, the POP Regulation implements this uniformly for all EU Member States.

 Persistent organic pollutants have attracted negative attention worldwide in recent decades.

 There are two international agreements containing regulations in relation to POPs:

-At European level, the two aforementioned international agreements are implemented into European law by "Regulation (EC) No 850/2004 of the European Parliament and of the Council of 29 April 2004 on persistent organic pollutants and amending Directive 79/117/EEC" (the POP Regulation).
+At European level, the two aforementioned international agreements are implemented into European law by "Regulation (EU) 2019/1021 of the European Parliament and of the Council of 20 June 2019 on persistent organic pollutants" (the POP Regulation).

 Due to the legal form of a "regulation", the provisions it contains are applicable in the Member States immediately without the need for implementation.
-In this way, it is ensured that the obligations and measures entered into within the framework of the international conventions are regulated and implemented uniformly across the EU.
+In this way, it is ensured that the obligations and measures resulting from the international conventions are regulated and implemented uniformly across the EU.

 The provisions of the POP Regulation are applicable to substances contained in Annexes I and II.
 Annex I contains the list of prohibited substances, and Annex II contains the list of substances that are subject to restrictions.

-The POP Regulation prohibits the production, placing on the market and use of substances listed in Annex I. These prohibitions also encompass preparations or the constituents of articles containing such substances.
+The POP Regulation prohibits the production, placing on the market and use of substances listed in Annex I. These prohibitions also encompass mixtures or the constituents of articles containing such substances.